oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update1.md

       weblogic.domainUID=sample-domain1
    ```

-    We deliberately specify an incorrect password and a low maximum pool capacity because we will demonstrate dynamically changing and correcting the data source attributes in the [Update 4]({{< relref "/samples/simple/domains/model-in-image/update4.md" >}}) use case without requiring rolling the domain.
+    We deliberately specify an incorrect password and a low maximum pool capacity because we will demonstrate dynamically correcting the data source attributes in the [Update 4]({{< relref "/samples/simple/domains/model-in-image/update4.md" >}}) use case without requiring rolling the domain.

     You name and label secrets using their associated domain UID for two reasons:
      - To make it obvious which secret belongs to which domains.